-Longstanding impunity has allowed those responsible for atrocity crimes and grave human rights violations to remain in leadership positions.
-Following a 2005 UNSC referral, the ICC has issued arrest warrants for three Sudanese officials, including former President Bashir and two anti-government militia leaders, for atrocities perpetrated in Darfur.
-Despite this, the Court only opened its first trial concerning potential crimes committed in Darfur on 5 April 2022 with the start of hearings for former Janjaweed leader, Muhammad Ali Abd-Al-Rahman (Ali Kushayb).
+Impunity has allowed those responsible for atrocity crimes and grave human rights violations to remain in leadership positions.
+During his dictatorship, former President Bashir and other officials were allegedly responsible for crimes against humanity, war crimes and acts of genocide.
+As a commander of the Janjaweed, the forerunner of the RSF, General Hemedti was also implicated in atrocities committed during the conflict in the Darfur region and beyond.
+Following a 2005 UNSC referral, the ICC has issued arrest warrants for three Sudanese officials, including former President Bashir and two anti-government militia leaders.
+Despite this, the Court was only able to open its first trial concerning potential crimes committed in Darfur in April 2022, with the start of hearings for former Janjaweed leader, Muhammad Ali Abd-Al-Rahman.